LordOxford1/Hello-World2/README.md

 (/centre?)
 The tail of two tethers

-should be a seperate thought associated with the next small ship arrival
+should be "a seperate thought" associated with the next small ship arrival

 wed 2011-019